This website is about the Monty Hall Problem, a famous brain teaser. The best-known version was asked to columnist Marilyn vos Savant in 1990:

 The best strategy in the original Monty Hall Problem is not to switch every time.

 Why?
-Because the best strategy is to just open the door with the car!
+Because the best strategy is to just choose the door with the car!
 You shouldn't switch every time: you should switch if you aren't pointing at the car, and stay if you are pointing at the car.
 That's way better than a 2/3 chance of victory, that's a 100% chance!

-But it's worth keeping in mind this "better strategy" as you think about what probability means.
-Suppose you're playing the original Monty Hall Problem: you approach the three doors, and you happen to point to the car.
 Monty deliberately opens another door to reveal a goat, and you smugly think to yourself, "Aha, this is the classic Monty Hall Problem, and because I understand how the math works, I know that I should switch."
 But you're wrong.
 You shouldn't switch, not this time.
 "Always switch" is not the best strategy, it's just the best strategy you can do.
-It's only because we don't know where the car is that we reason in terms of probabilities.
-But either you should switch or you shouldn't, and in the real world, you shouldn't switch a full 1/3 of times: you just don't know when those times are.
+It's only because of your lack of knowledge that you're reasoning using probabilities.
+In the real world, there are plenty of times you shouldn't switch: you just don't know when those times are.